cortado-mobile-solutions/apidoc-mdm/docs/user.md

 | **sid** | user id |

 ## User Info
 With this request informations about a user can be retrieved by sending the access token.
-An admin can request the informations of any user by additionally sending the users sid.
+An admin can request the informations of any user by additionally sending the users sid.<br>
 When sending an admin access token and no sid parameter the user informations for the admin will be returned.
 The "enabled" response parameter will always be "false" in this case

 ### User Info Request